NethServer/docs/administrator-manual/en/webtop5.rst

 .. image:: _static/webtop_jitsi3.png

-   - **Start now** allows you to immediately access the newly created meeting room and copy the link via the button available next to the URL
+   - :guilabel:`Start now` allows you to immediately access the newly created meeting room and copy the link via the button available next to the URL
-   - **Send invitation** -> **Copy meeting invite**: in this case an invitation message, which also includes the meeting link, will be copied (e.g: To join the meeting on Jitsi Meet, click this link: …)
+   - **Send invitation** -> :guilabel:`Copy meeting invite`: in this case an invitation message, which also includes the meeting link, will be copied (e.g: To join the meeting on Jitsi Meet, click this link: …)
-   - **Send invitation** -> **Share by email**: you will be asked if you would like to change the subject and date of the meeting, which will then be inserted in the newly generated email:
+   - **Send invitation** -> :guilabel:`Share by email`: you will be asked if you would like to change the subject and date of the meeting, which will then be inserted in the newly generated email:

 .. image:: _static/webtop_jitsi4.png

-   - **Send invitation** -> **Plan event**: also in this case you will be asked if you would like to change the subject and date/time of the meeting before creating the calendar event that will allow you to invite other participants.
+   - **Send invitation** -> :guilabel:`Plan event`: also in this case you will be asked if you would like to change the subject and date/time of the meeting before creating the calendar event that will allow you to invite other participants.

 If an event contains a link to a third-party videoconference, the buttons that will allow you to access the meeting directly: